zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Returns the final MD5 digest of an incremental hash computation.

-   :handle: The opaque handle associated with this hash computation.
+   :param handle: The opaque handle associated with this hash computation.

    :returns: The hash value associated with the computation of *handle*.